huawei-noah/SMARTS/zoo/CONTRIBUTING.md

 * Place your work under `zoo/policies`.
     * Create a new folder for your work.
-    * You should include your training code.
+    * Preferably include your training code.
 * Check the code style by running `make format`.
 * Commit your changes.